Curl · February 17, 2015

-Definition: These bombshell waves regularly seen on Angels like Kendall, Gigi, and Adriana have the perfect balance of volume, bounce, and just enough deconstruction for major sex appeal.
+Definition: These bombshell waves regularly seen on VS Angels like Kendall, Gigi, and Adriana have the perfect balance of volume, bounce, and just enough deconstruction for major sex appeal.

 Method: Hold your curling wand vertically and wrap small sections of hair around the base leaving the ends free.
 Curl all face-framing pieces away from your face, then alternate the direction of your curls throughout for a more natural effect.